bihealth/bih-cluster/bih-cluster/docs/misc/provided-software.md

 - LLVM v6.0.0
 - OpenMPI v4.0.3

-On the GPU node, this also includes a recent NVIDIA CUDA versions.
+On the GPU node, this also includes a recent NVIDIA CUDA version.

-To see the available software, use `module avail` on the compute nodes (this will not work on the login nodes):
+To see which software is available, use `module avail` on a compute node (this will not work on login nodes):

 ```terminal
 $ module avail